 I firmly believe in photographer Chase Jarvis's mantra "The best camera is the one that's with you" and I often use my cellphone camera but, unlike Chase and many others, I am not really satisfied with phone cameras even for grab shots.
 My tiny Canon point-and-shoot has a decent 24-120mm zoom lens, much better sensor and limited manual control, giving me much more flexibility and better image quality.
 One of my favorite images of NYC, the night scene of Times Square shown here, was taken with an earlier Canon point and shoot (and processed using Topaz Simplify).

-For customers in Canada, Fine Art America is now shipping prints and framed prints from a new production facility in Toronto.
+For customers in Canada, Pixels is now shipping prints and framed prints from a new production facility in Toronto.
 They ship in 2-5 business days, shipping rates have been reduced and no more import taxes!
 Other products (phone cases, pillows, etc.) still ship from the US location.

 Don't let the small size fool you, this is an excellent book for learning the basics of using HDR to help capture images with a wide dynamic range.
 Tim Cooper covers the process in great detail, including when, why and how to use it, then provides chapters on specific applications (landscape, architecture and interiors, and low-light or night photography) with detailed examples.